hongping-zh/circular-bias-detection/README.md

 You've been here before:

-1. Run AI evaluation → scores aren't great
+1. Run AI evaluation �?scores aren't great
-2. Adjust temperature → try again
+2. Adjust temperature �?try again
-3. Tweak prompt → run again
+3. Tweak prompt �?run again
-4. Change dataset → repeat...
+4. Change dataset �?repeat...
-5. After 50 iterations → "95% accuracy!" 🎉
+5. After 50 iterations �?"95% accuracy!" 🎉

 **But is it real?**

 This is **circular reasoning bias** - and it's everywhere in ML research and production.

-- ❌ **Papers get rejected** - reviewers spot it instantly
+- �?**Papers get rejected** - reviewers spot it instantly
-- ❌ **Models fail in production** - real-world performance drops 20-30%
+- �?**Models fail in production** - real-world performance drops 20-30%
-- ❌ **Wasted resources** - time, compute, and credibility
+- �?**Wasted resources** - time, compute, and credibility

-## ✅ The Solution
+## �?The Solution

 **Sleuth detects 3 types of evaluation manipulation:**